Oreo cinnamon rolls with soft, fluffy brioche, a gooey cinnamon-Oreo filling, and a creamy cookies-and-cream glaze that melts into every swirl.

 Bake and make the Oreo frosting

-- Meanwhile, beat the cream cheese, softened butter, powdered sugar, and vanilla until creamy, then fold in the crushed Oreos.
+- Beat the cream cheese, butter, powdered sugar, and vanilla until smooth and creamy, then fold in the crushed Oreos.

 Notes